AxiSEMunity/AxiSEM3D/doc/Installation.md

 2. install it by `conda` (many clusters allow users to install their own [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html));
 3. install it from scratch (see instructions for [FFTW](http://www.fftw.org/fftw3_doc/Installation-on-Unix.html), [Metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/download) and [NetCDF](https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html)).

-**NOTE**: The modules loaded in the building stage are usually required in the running stage as well.
+**NOTE**: The modules loaded at the building stage are usually required at the running stage as well.